fbrossar25/Free-Games-Bot/README.md

 # Free-Games-Bot

-Bot for discord that fetch free games with a schelued tasks using cron expression and posting into specified channels.
-This bots will
+Bot for discord that fetch free games with a schelued tasks using cron expression or simple weekly recurency rule based on D:HH:MM format and posting into specified channels.

 ## Installation
 ```bash